 Users must ensure that the status of a warrant in the appropriate county is checked.
 Finally, residents can conduct Maine warrant searches by contacting a lawyer.
 An attorney can discover and confirm the existence of a warrant against a person or warrant out process.

-Make Sure Your Neighborhood is Safe by Checking the Sex Offender Registry
+Make Sure Your Neighborhood Is Safe: Check the Maine Sex Offender Registry

 The State Bureau of Identification is the state agency in charge of maintaining the Sex Offenders Registry (SOR) for the state of Maine.
 The SOR lists people who are lawfully required to enroll as either 10-year or lifetime registrants.
 The public can freely search online for registered sex offenders.